 Pictured Through Time

 Since the inception of the University of Houston campus in 1937, the reflection pool has been a central and iconic landscaping feature.
 This beautiful space has long served as a location for gathering, studying, and simply relaxing.
 In 1972, with a donation from the Cullen family, Fred Buxton & Associates design firm transformed the natural reflection pond to the plaza we know today.
-Long a favorite backdrop for professional and amateur photographers alike, this plaza includes beautified landscaping, seating elements, a bridged walkway across the fountain’s pool, and Lee Kelly’s sculpture “Waterfall, Stele and River.”
+Longing for a favorite backdrop for professional and amateur photographers alike, this plaza includes beautified landscaping, seating elements, a bridged walkway across the fountain’s pool, and Lee Kelly’s sculpture “Waterfall, Stele and River.”

 After over 40 years of operation, it became apparent that a major repair and restoration of the fountain was needed.
 As failing concrete joints and leaking underground pipes worsened, the fountain was shut down and a construction barrier was installed.